 Q: Where can Snapshot Wisconsin trail cameras be placed?

-A: Cameras can be placed on private land.
-Volunteers should either own the property or have received permission from the landowner to place a trail camera there.
+A: Cameras can be placed on private or public land.
+Volunteers need to either own the property or have received permission from the landowner or public land manager to place a trail camera there.
 The minimum acreage required for a property is 10 contiguous acres.
 Property less than 10 acres will be considered on an individual basis.
 Cameras should be placed in a natural area 100 yards from buildings, paved roads, or baiting for wildlife.
-Two cameras may be placed on the same property, but must be in different survey blocks and at least one mile apart.
+Two cameras may be placed on the same property but must be in different survey blocks and at least one mile apart.

 Q: How and when can I sign up to monitor a trail camera in a survey block?

-A: We are currently enrolling educators statewide and the general public in select counties.
-You can apply to the program at any time, regardless of whether the county where you wish to participate is open.
-You will be contacted regarding your application status once enrollment for your county has begun.
-Potential volunteers sign up online for a particular survey block where they own or have access to land.
+A: Potential volunteers sign up online for a particular survey block where they own or have access to land.
 You can sign up for multiple survey blocks, and it is not necessary that your permanent residence to be in the same county as the survey block(s).
 Applications will be reviewed at the beginning of each month.
 If there is more than one application for a particular survey block, then the selection will be made by randomly choosing among the applications that meet the criteria.
 Volunteers not selected for their intended survey block will be placed on the waitlist, and contacted if the block becomes available.
-Tribes have preference for any survey blocks with tribal land and educators have preference on any other survey blocks.
+Tribes have preference for any survey blocks with tribal land.
 In order to receive the most up-to-date information on sign-up, please subscribe to our email list.